Pastoral care and wellbeing

-Mr Crossley is the school’s Designated Safeguarding Lead and coordinates our Pastoral Team, a group of specialist professionals that includes a Special Educational Needs Coordinator (or SENCo), an Inclusion Coordinator and a Wellbeing Coordinator and a school counsellor.
+Mr Griffin is the school’s Designated Safeguarding Lead and coordinates our Pastoral Team, a group of specialist professionals that includes a Special Educational Needs Coordinator (or SENCo), an Inclusion Coordinator and a Wellbeing Coordinator and a school counsellor.
 They are based in the Study Centre, where boys can go if they need help or advice at any time of the school day.

 The House system

 Victoria College places great emphasis on the development of team and community spirit through the House system and this is another source of support.
 It is a vertical system that enables students to mix with boys from other year groups and develop friendships outside their form.
 In each House, boys of different ages work together to fundraise, socialise and organise the annual House competitions in music, sport, drama, art and cooking.